Anmol-Baranwal/Anmol-Baranwal/README.md

 <!--- -- About ME  --------------------------------------------------------------------------------------------------------------------------------------- -->
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->

 <div>

-<i>&nbsp; Building products with open source.</i><br><br>
+<i>&nbsp; Building solutions with open source.</i><br><br>

-👋 Greetings!
-It's great to have you here.
-I'm Anmol Baranwal, a full-stack developer from India, super into Open Source, and love managing communities.
+👋 Hi!
+I'm Anmol Baranwal, a full-stack developer from India, super into Open Source, and working as a Technical writer for international brands.

-🎯 I regularly create inspirational content on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) and [Twitter](https://twitter.com/Anmol_Codes).
+🔥 I have worked with more than 8 international teams like [Taipy](https://github.com/Avaiga/taipy), [CopilotKit](https://github.com/CopilotKit/CopilotKit), [Wing](https://github.com/winglang/wing), reaching an audience of over _100k_.
+If you need a technical writer, DM me on Twitter or LinkedIn.

+🔖 &nbsp; As a top author on [dev.to/anmolbaranwal](https://dev.to/anmolbaranwal), my content has been featured in prestigious communities like GitHub, resulting in a follower base of over _10k+_ within 3 months.

+🚀 &nbsp; I've established myself in the [Top 5%](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#github-stats-card) of GitHub by contributing to _40+_ projects with _200+_ Pull Requests, participating in _500+_ discussions, and earning a lot of reputation.

-✨ I'm part of core developer team at [Guidlify](https://github.com/Guidlify), connecting sponsors and tech community events.
-I rank in GitHub [Top 5%](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#github-stats-card).
+🎓 &nbsp; A 100% scholar in CS, I've played a crucial role as a maintainer & contributor of [LinksHub](https://github.com/rupali-codes/LinksHub) to turn it into an open source success story.
+I'm also a part of the core developer team at [Guidlify](https://github.com/Guidlify), connecting sponsors and tech community events.

+🤝 &nbsp; I have learned a lot about the Open Source ecosystem during the past 2 years so I'm guiding others to start their journey with open source in multiple communities on Discord & WhatsApp.

+☑️ &nbsp; I create helpful tips on open source, share resources, and a lot more to help you grow "1% every day" on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) and [Twitter](https://twitter.com/Anmol_Codes).
+Be sure to follow me there for daily insightful tips!

-🏆 I secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor), did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and devised content as a core team member for _2 lakh+_ audiences.
+🏆 &nbsp; I secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor) with 100+ PRs, did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and created content as a core team member (GSSoC'23 Team) for _200k_ audiences.

-🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science, and played a pivotal role as a maintainer & contributor of [LinksHub](https://github.com/rupali-codes/LinksHub) to turn it into open source success story.

-🚀 &nbsp; I'm also part of exciting communities like [WebXDAO](https://github.com/WebXDAO), [Taipy](https://github.com/Avaiga/taipy), [DEV](https://dev.to/about) and my forte lies in exploring technologies like Nextjs with TypeScript to build products.

-🔖 &nbsp; I have written several trending articles on [dev.to](https://dev.to/anmolbaranwal) with more than _80k_ views and _10k_ followers.
-Shoot me a message at anmolbaranwal119@gmail.com for sponsorships and collaboration.

-🚀 I built [designlyfe.tech](https://designlyfe.tech/) in Buildspace Season 4 and will continue working on more open source projects.
+🎯 &nbsp; I built [designlyfe.tech](https://designlyfe.tech/) in Buildspace Season 4 and will continue working on more open source projects.
 Watch my journey of 6 weeks [here](https://buildspace.so/s4/demoday/designlyfe).

-🎁 I've been active on Product Hunt, where my outstanding [open-source resource](https://www.producthunt.com/posts/awesome-illustrations-for-projects) got _50+_ upvotes.
-I'm planning to launch more open source products in 2024.

-😄 &nbsp; When I'm not coding, you can find me writing insightful articles on [dev.to](https://dev.to/anmolbaranwal), managing communities on [discord](https://discordapp.com/users/776749637826117640), or creating content on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) & [Twitter](https://twitter.com/Anmol_Codes)

-🔥 &nbsp; In short, I love interacting with people and exploring life with tech in general :)
+You can also check my [open source resource](https://www.producthunt.com/posts/awesome-illustrations-for-projects) on Product Hunt that received _50+_ upvotes.

+😄 &nbsp; Besides that, I participate in hackathons (won 7+ competitions), make side projects, brainstorm ideas, and keep learning new stuff :)

 </div>

 <br>